MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-investigate-predefined-policies.md

 App governance provides predefined app policy alerts for anomalous activities.
 The purpose of this guide is to provide you with general and practical information on each alert, to help with your investigation and remediation tasks.

 Included in this guide is general information about the conditions for triggering alerts.
-Because predefined policies are non-deterministic by nature, they're only triggered when there is behavior that deviates from the norm.
+Because predefined policies are nondeterministic by nature, they're only triggered when there's behavior that deviates from the norm.

 > [!TIP]
 > Some alerts may be in preview, so regularly review the updated alert statuses.